pontig/ing-sw-2023-pontiggia-pasini-reffo-perriello/README.md

 **JavaDOC**

 The documentation includes descriptions for the majority of the utilized classes and methods, following Java's documentation techniques.
-It can be accessed either by generating it from the code or by visiting [JavaDOC](deliveries/JavaDoc)       //Need to update the folder
+It can be accessed either by generating it from the code or by visiting [JavaDOC](deliveries/JavaDoc)

 **Test Coverage** - (Server side)
 - [Model Test](src/test/java/it/polimi/ingsw/model) - X %